Author Guidelines

 1. MANUSCRIPT PREPARATION

-RPIA accepts submissions in Portuguese from Portugal in accordance with the New Orthographic Agreement, in Brazilian Portuguese or in English.
-If written in English, a signed statement from a professional editor/translator or one of the authors must be submitted, taking responsibility for the quality of writing in the English language.
+RPIA accepts submissions in Portuguese from Portugal in accordance with the New Orthographic Agreement in Brazilian Portuguese or English.
+If written in English, a signed statement from a professional editor/translator or one of the authors must be submitted, taking responsibility for the quality of writing in English.

 Submissions are only accepted online at https://rpia.spaic.pt/submeter-artigo/login and must include the following elements: